-The second and third semester will each comprise an overarching module (Summer School "Introduction to Entrepreneurship" in the 2nd semester and "Emerging Technologies Business Case Study" in the 3rd one, respectively).
+The second and third semester will each comprise an overarching module (Summer School "Entrepreneurship and Innovation in the Food System" in the 2nd semester and "Emerging Technologies Business Case Study" in the 3rd one, respectively).
 Besides that, you will spend both semesters at two different partner universities.
 There, you have to complete further modules offered by the respective host institution.
 The partner universities themselves are determined by the path you have been placed in.
 Each university in the EIT Food Consortium offers three distinct mobility paths.
 The possible paths offered by the University of Hohenheim are shown in the table below:

-Mobility paths offered in winter semester (WS 19/20)
+Mobility paths offered in winter semester 2021/22

-Mobility 1 st semester 2 nd semester 3 rd semester 4 th semester path Home institution 1 st Host institution 2 nd Host institution Home institution Option 1 University of Hohenheim University of Reading University of Warsaw University of Hohenheim Option 2 University of Hohenheim University of Reading Universidad Autonoma de Madrid University of Hohenheim Option 3 University of Queen's University of Autonoma de Belfast Madrid University of Hohenheim
+Mobility path 1 st semester 2 nd semester 3 rd semester 4 th semester Option 1 University of Hohenheim 1 st Host institution University of Turin 2 nd Host institution University of Aarhus University of Hohenheim Option 2 University of Hohenheim University of Turin Universidad Autonoma de Reading University of Hohenheim Option 3 University of Hohenheim Queen's University of Warsaw Universidad Autonoma de Aarhus University of Hohenheim